gourav1905/Full_System_Simulators/README.md

 Constraints : 1.
 Set same architecture in both simulators
 	      2. Set same cache and other reg size
 	      3. If possible instruction set should be same

+# Meeting_2_with_MJ

+1. No need to simulate on SimpleScalar, we can use GEM5 for both.
+2. Try to take measurements of many metrics for a program on different configurations
+3. Simulate only some billion or million instructions
+4. Don't simulate the whole program.
+5. Try to simulate two or three programs only
+6. clusters should not have more than 2 nodes